Showing 33-39 of 39 results

 Publication Date: 2011

 The IMDb Movie Reviews dataset is a binary sentiment analysis dataset consisting of 50,000 reviews from the Internet Movie Database (IMDb) labeled as positive or negative.
 The providers also include an additional 50,000 unlabeled documents for unsupervised learning.
+In total, the dataset amounts to 0,08 GB in size.

 The dataset contains an even number of positive and negative reviews.
 Only highly polarizing reviews are considered.
 A negative review has a score ≤ 4 out of 10, and a positive review has a score ≥ 7 out of 10.
 No more than 30 reviews are included per movie.
 The dataset also contains an additional 50,000 unlabeled documents for unsupervised learning.
 See the README file contained in the release for more details.